-Some patients who undergo an MRI in a conventional unit may feel confined or claustrophobic.
-If you are not easily reassured, a sedative may be administered.
-Roughly 1 in 20 patients will require medication to reduce the anxiety associated with claustrophobia.
-The open construction of newer MRI systems has done much to reduce this reaction.
+Some of our patients who undergo an MRI may feel anxious or claustrophobic.
+If needed, a mild sedative may be administered.
+The open construction of newer wide-bore MRI systems has done much to reduce this reaction.

 Objects that will need to be removed before the MRI procedure include:

 - Clothing containing metal zippers, belts, or buttons